Timonwa/timonwa/README.md

 My name is Pelumi Eyi-Timonwa Akintokun and I'm from Lagos, Nigeria.
 I'm a self-taught frontend web developer currently mastering the skills one step at a time.
 I have already taken steps into HTML and CSS and now stepping into Javascript.
-I want to one day become a professional in web development and app development, oh and be a CSS goddess like Kelvin Powell who is a CSS god by the way. 😄
+I want to one day become a professional in web development and app development, oh and be a CSS goddess like Kevin Powell who is a CSS god by the way. 😄

 **Random Fact:** I love to surf the web for random and new things to learn, no knowledge is ever wasted.
 That is how I stumbled unto Tech and now the *journey has begun*.